MrPocketMonsters/PPGDataReceiverAPI/README.md

 - CSV storage: each POSTed batch is persisted in `data/` with a UTC timestamp prefix.
 - Simple frontend to connect via WebSocket and plot data (vanilla JS).
 - Delta-format support: backend can accept either absolute samples or delta-encoded arrays.
+ - Optional ML inference: the backend can load a TensorFlow/Keras model (see `backend/infer.py`) from the environment variable `PPG_MODEL_PATH` and run a classification on each received batch.
+Classification results are printed to the backend logs when available.

 ---